vMarkusK/azure-spoke-vending-machine/README.md

 - Single Subscription use (it is an Example)
 - No High Availability (Storage, Compute, and Firewall in a single AZ)
 - Boot Diagnostic to VMs is enabled
+- VMs depend on Azure Firewall to ensure initial Update and package installation succeeds
+- VMs use Cloud-Init to run `apt upgrade` and `apt install nginx`

 ## How to add Spokes